-What services does Comfort Keepers® provide?
+What services does Comfort Keepers Perth provide?

-How are Comfort Keepers® selected?
+How are Support Workers selected?

-Each caregiver, special people we call Comfort Keepers, is an employee who is carefully screened and trained before caring for a client.
-Each must undergo a thorough process including criminal background checks, credit checks and personal and professional reference checks.
-All Comfort Keepers are insured, and covered by Worker’s Compensation insurance for our clients’ peace-of-mind.
+Each caregiver, the special people we call Support Workers, is an employee who is carefully screened and trained before caring for a client.
+Each must undergo a thorough process including stringent police clearances, credit checks and personal reference checks.
+All Support Workers are insured, and covered by Worker’s Compensation insurance for our clients’ peace-of-mind.

 How much does in-home care cost?

 Is there a written plan of care for each client?

 What if my Comfort Keeper is sick or on leave?